 3. Burn Incense.
 Incense has long been used in religious rituals and hippy living rooms across the globe to create a peaceful environment.
 In a new study (that can be found at The Federation of American Societies for Experimental Biology (FASEB) Journal an international team of scientists have discovered how burning frankincense (resin from the Boswellia plant) activates poorly understood ion channels in the brain that alleviate depression.
 Floracopeia provides high quality, organic frankincense available as incense and essential oil.

-4. Ingest a yellow flower.
-St. John’s Wort is a wild yellow flower that has been used for medicinal purposes for thousands of years.
+4. Consider taking St. John’s Wort.
+It is a wild yellow flower that has been used for medicinal purposes for thousands of years.
 There is some scientific evidence that St. John’s Wort is helpful in treating mild to moderate depression.
 Two large studies, one sponsored by the National Center for Complementary and Alternative Medicine (NCCAM), showed that the herb may be helpful for treating mild depression, however it may not be effective for treating major depression…

 5. Eat Sushi.
 Research has shown that fatty fish oil can actually improve wellbeing.
 People suffering from depression have lower levels of omega-3 fatty acids in the blood.
 One study (Nemets & Belmaker – American Journal of Psychiatry) showed that the lower the level of EPA, the more severe the clinical depression.
 In addition, fish oil supplementation reduced suicidal tendencies and improved the well being when 40 people were given fish oil or placebo for 12 weeks (Hallahan, Hibbeln, Davis – British Journal of Psychiatry).
 Fish oil can be found in raw and cooked fish and can also be taken as a dietary supplement.
-Zebra Organics is a great source for high quality, organic fish oil supplements.
+If you don’t eat fish starflower oil is a great alternative.

 6. Move your body.
 Talk a walk, ride a bike, hit the gym, or go dancing.
 Science indicates that people who regularly exercise benefit from positive boosts in mood and reduce the risk of depression.
 When you exercise, the body naturally releases chemicals called endorphins that trigger positive feelings in the body and mind.

-7. Use natural sweeteners such as Agave Nectar or Maple Syrup.
+7. Use natural sweeteners such as maple syrup, stevia and erythritol.
 Some studies have linked the use of refined sugar to depression.
 Author William Dufty creates a strong argument for avoiding sugar in his book Sugar Blues.
 Another interesting book on the subject is Sugar Shock, by Connie Bennett with Stephen Sinatra, M.D.
 Natural sweeteners such as Agave (a sweet cactus nectar) and maple syrup (a sweetener made from the sap of maple trees) can be used as natural alternatives to refined sugar.

 9. Have a good laugh.
 Have you ever noticed the physical response you sometimes have after a good laugh?
 Studies show that laughter fights the onset of depression by reducing stress hormones.
 The positive results of laughter may encourage people to relax and release the stress that often causes depression.
 Reading the comics, watching your favorite sitcom, or listening to a comedian may actually be a prescription for happiness.